netmute/macos_cli_tools/README.md

 **Why use it:**
 To adjust file properties not accessible through standard tools, useful in batch operations or when preparing files for specific applications.

+**Usage example:**

+- Set the creation date of a file:
+  `SetFile -d "09/30/2023 12:00:00" document.txt`

+- Make a file invisible:
+  `SetFile -a V hiddenfile.txt`

 ---

 ## `sharing` - Configure File Sharing